rasteiner/k3-awesome-picker/readme.md

 ## Config options

-Under the `rasteiner.awesome-picker` namespace, you'll have access to the folling options:
+Under the `rasteiner.awesome-picker` namespace, you'll have access to the following options:

 | option | default | description |
 | --- | --- | --- |